Linear spawning/rearing habitat model

 • streams with contributing area outside of BC (and thus with invalid spawning/rearing models) ARE NOT CURRENTLY NOTED in model outputs/file distributions

-Feature type and connectivity
+Feature type and network connectivity

 Species